0

 United States

-The International Wolf Center advances the survival of wolf populations by teaching about wolves, their relationship to wild lands and the human role in their future.
-WolfLink videoconferencing programs feature dynamic, interactive learning experiences and real-time viewing of our resident ambassador wolves running, playing, napping or tussling in their naturalized northern Minnesota habitat.
+The International Wolf Center uses science-based education to teach and inspire the world about wolves, their ecology, and the wolf/human relationship.
+WolfLink videoconferencing programs feature dynamic, interactive learning experiences and real-time viewing of our resident ambassador wolves running, playing, or napping in their naturalized northern Minnesota habitat.

 Contact: